 What made the difference was the true evaluation that the publican and sinner makes of himself in relation to God as compared to the evaluation that the scribe and Pharisee made of himself in relation to God.
 So the difference in this parable is that the one found himself only good, the other found himself only bad.

-How different in approach to God the two are, and anyone who thinks that he is going to supply anything of worth to the salvation process is deluding himself.
+How different in approach to God the two are!
+Anyone who thinks that he is going to supply anything of worth to the salvation process is deluding himself.
 The one flattered himself and was full of self-commendation.
 The other sought mercy and he was full of self-condemnation.
 Their approach and attitude toward God and self were poles apart.
 One may as well have been at the North Pole and the other at the South Pole.

 The one stood apart because he was not the kind of man to mingle with others who were sinners, or I might say, inferiors.
 I really think that applies better to the overall sermon.
 The other stood apart because he considered himself unworthy to associate himself with others.
 The one haughtily lifted his eyes to heaven; the other blushed to even look up.
 The one was puffed up with merit, the other pleads for mercy.